Revolution or evolution: what lies ahead for Indian Higher Education?

 10-11 February 2021

-And finally, we will consider what more universities, government and industry can do to enrich the national innovation ecosystem in light of the consistent improvement in the global innovation index rankings.
+Finally, we considered what universities, government and industry can do to enrich the national innovation ecosystem in light of the consistent improvement in the global innovation index rankings.

-To accompany this forum, a data masterclass will examine the latest Times Higher Education data on the performance of Indian universities and provide an in-depth presentation on the rankings within an Indian context.
-The forum will welcome an open dialogue on the most effective methodologies and the impact of international rankings on higher education development in India.
+The forum also included a data masterclass examining the latest THE data on the performance of Indian universities and providing an in-depth presentation on the rankings within an Indian context.

 Implications of the National Education Policy